Basic help on using HeidiSQL

 This document aims to give users some basic help to get started with HeidiSQL.
 Over the years, the feature list has grown longer and longer.
 So, especially new users sometimes don't know where to look at for particular things.
 In such cases, you can watch out here for a first help.
 If you don't find what you're looking for, please register in the forum and post a question.

 HeidiSQL runs fine on Windows 10 and 11 (and on Windows 7 + 8 with some minor issues).
 Running HeidiSQL on Wine is currently quite unstable.

 The normal way to install HeidiSQL is to download a release installer from the downloads page.
 After installing, you may download nightly builds, either from the download page directly, or through HeidiSQL itself (About > Check for updates).

 Connecting to a server

 HeidiSQL is a so called client application, only usable when you have some server available.
-So, make sure you have some MariaDB, MySQL, MS SQL or PostgreSQL server to connect to.
+So, make sure you have some MariaDB, MySQL, MS SQL, PostgreSQL server or SQLite database file to connect to.